 Leaf miners such as the larvae of the Phyllonorycter moths produce feeding traces known as blotch mines.
-Unlike the distinct banding associated with BLD these become translucent, brown, and papery due to the feeding action of the larvae which (fig. 4).
-If the larvae are still present they can be seen by looking at the leaf with a light source behind it.
+Unlike the distinct banding associated with BLD these become translucent, brown, and papery due to the feeding action of the larvae (fig. 4).
+Phyllonorycter larvae produce a hormone which prevents chlorophyll breakdown in the autumn, leaving a series of 'green islands' in the yellowing leaf.
+In all cases, if the larvae are still present they can be seen by looking at the leaf with a light source behind it associated with them (fig. 6).
+This isn't a priority disease and hasn't yet been seen in the UK, but you should report via TreeAlert if you think you have found it.
+For more information see the DEFRA pest alert.

-Aceria nervisequa is a mite which causes white felt galls on the lower surface of beech leaves which can distort and discolour the upper surface (fig. 4).
+Aceria nervisequa is a mite which causes white felt galls on the lower surface of beech leaves which can distort and discolour the upper surface (fig. 5).
 On copper beech these are a dramatic shocking pink colour.
 For more images and information see the Plant Parasites of Europe website.

 Petrakia liobae is a non-native fungal pathogen that discovered in Switzerland in 2008 and causes brown, irregular necrotic spots on the leaves of beech trees.
-Older spots may also have the fluffy white fungal propagules associated with them (fig. 5).
-It hasn't yet been seen in the UK and should also be reported via TreeAlert if you think you have found it.
-For more information see the DEFRA pest alert.
+Older spots may also have the fluffy white fungal propagules